How to lose 2 pounds a week without crash dieting!

 2. Healthy Eating Plan

-Part of this is due to habits, while the other part is often lack of information.
+Part of this is due to habits.

-Choosing healthy foods doesn’t need to be complicated.
+And most certainly, choosing healthy foods doesn’t need to be complicated.

 These foods naturally provide more nutrients than their highly processed counterparts.

 They naturally contain fewer calories and are more satiating to our appetite.

 The easiest way to start eating a healthy diet is to add more of those foods that promote weight loss to your meals.